 You need to know which maintenance and repairs the building are responsible for, and what the owner expects you to do.
 For instance, the law requires the landlord to paint your unit every three years, if your building has at least three units.
 You should also inquire as to whether you or the building is responsible for shoveling the snow.

 You should explicitly ask if your landlord allows pets.
 Do not merely assume that you can have one if your lease agreement does not mention it.
 Under Fair Housing, if the animal serves a medical purpose, including supporting your emotional or physical needs, the landlord cannot refuse your request, even if there is a no pet policy.

 Put it in writing

-In order to protect you and prevent future misunderstanding, put everything you have agreed to in the rental lease agreement before signing.
+To protect you and prevent future misunderstanding, put everything you have agreed to in the rental lease agreement before signing.